Island knowledge, national expertise

 Unmarried Parties - Financial Provision for Children

-Making financial provision for children in the event of the breakdown of the parents’ relationship is a complex area of law.
+For unmarried couples, making financial provision for children in the event of the breakdown of the parents’ relationship is an even more complex area of law.

 If additional financial assistance is required, an application can be made to the Court under Schedule 1 of the Children Act 1989.

 - The Court can make a wide range of orders including lump sum payments, regular payments to cover school fees and the settlement or transfer of property.